-While the bowl cut is best known as a style for straighter hair types, it also works for Afro-textured hair as a bowl cut is ideal for thicker hair types.
+While the bowl cut is best known as a style for straighter hair types, it also works for Afro-textured hair, as a bowl cut is ideal for thicker types of hair.
 However, while the shape of the cut is the same, the overall effect is slightly different.
 Afro bowl cuts tend to focus the volume in the top and front sections, with less of a ‘mushroom’ effect.

 15. Bowl Cut + Waves

 Waves are one of the most popular hairstyles for guys with Afro-textured hair.
 Waves have a ripple-like pattern that always stands out.
 To combine them with a bowl cut, have your barber buzz the sides short.
 Then, create 180 waves in the bowl-cut top section.
-The result is a fresh, modern hairstyle that still has a cool ’90s appeal.
+The result is a fresh, modern hairstyle with a cool ’90s appeal.

 16. Bowl Cut + Hair Design